Integrating Qlik with Salesforce

 The best part is you won’t need to jump between different platforms and apps and log into several places at once just to view a few KPIs, because you’ll have everything in one place – Salesforce.

-Update Salesforce data through Qlik
+Update Salesforce Data Through Qlik

 So far, we’ve talked a great deal about the various benefits of the integration, but how about some examples.
 For starters, from the previous section, we touched on the possibility of creating mashups with the help of the embedding aspect.